nerddonkey/raksite/_posts/2014-07-01-science-sphere.md

 published: yes
 ---

-Presentation for Royal Society meeting &ldquo;Science on the Sphere&rdquo;.
+[Presentation][sos-beamer]{:target="\_blank"}, *"Kernel-Based Formulations of Spatio-Spectral Transform and Three Related Transforms on the Sphere"* given for Royal Society meeting "Science on the Sphere".

+[sos-beamer]: assets/s2-transforms-beamer.pdf